School holidays

 Easter holidays7–21 April 2025

 In addition to the main school holidays in Portugal, there are other days throughout the year when schools may be closed.
-These include general public holidays, local holidays or days off within individual schools for things such as teacher training or pupil book days.
+These include national public holidays and local (municipal) holidays, for example.

 Childcare in Portugal is limited in terms of daycare provision compared to many northern European countries.
 Many locals expect families to look after kids during the holidays.